Sarah Haughey, a first year Sociology student, found the time, money and energy to set up a breakfast club for local children.

-During the campaign we did a research-based analysis of the area in order to prove that we needed our centre to stay open (it is one of only two left in the borough) and I am proud to now chair the Advisory Board for Sure Start in the area.
+During the campaign we did a research-based analysis of the area in order to prove that we needed our centre to stay open.
+It is one of only two left in the borough.
+I am proud to now chair the Advisory Board for Sure Start in the area.

-The data showed us that there are real problems of poverty and isolation on our own doorstep and we thought that the school holidays must be a real challenge if one is alone or struggling for any reason.
+The data showed us that there are real problems of poverty and isolation on our own doorstep.
+We thought that the school holidays must be a real challenge if one is alone or struggling for any reason.

 From this, we decided to open a breakfast club, and we are now in our third year.

 We open every day of the school holidays (Monday to Friday) in our local park.
 We also volunteer there so get to use a community building free of charge.